 Soundness.
-We prove the following soundness statement for VCGSem: 15
+We prove the following soundness statement for VCGSem:14

 Theorem 7 (Soundness of VCGSem).
-For all (syntactic) statements C and ViperCore states $\omega$ , if we have $\neg(\langle C, \sigma_t \rangle \to{VCG} F)$ for all VCGSem states $\sigma_t$ such that $\omega \sim{VCG} \sigma_t$ , then $\downarrow C$ is correct for the state $\omega$ .
+For all (syntactic) statements C and ViperCore states ω , if we have $\neg(\langle C, \sigma_t \rangle \rightarrow{VCG} F)$ for all VCGSem states σ_t related to ω , $\downarrow C$ is correct for the state ω .

 Intuitively, this theorem allows us to transform a proof about a successful verification by the VCG back-end into a verification proof according to the ViperCore semantics.
-Note that the theorem relates a single ViperCore execution to a set of VCGSem executions since the relation $\omega \sim{\text{VCG}} \sigma_t$ relates a ViperCore state $\omega$ to multiple VCGSem states $\sigma_t$ representing the different choices for the demonic non-determinism.
-(Otherwise, $\omega \sim{\text{VCG}} \sigma_t$ is similar to $\omega \sim{\text{sym}} \sigma$ from §4.1, but adapted for the different notion of states used by VCGSem.)
+Note that the theorem relates the ViperCore state to a set of VCGSem states.
 In fact, to prove Thm.
 7 via induction, we need to prove a stronger lemma that also requires us to construct all possible VCGSem executions for the statement corresponding to the ViperCore execution.

 Summary.
-We have demonstrated in this section how CoreIVL's operational semantics helps us solve Challenge 2, by being general enough to capture the two predominant verification algorithms back-ends implemented in practice: our new formalization of symbolic execution in §4.1 and the preexisting formalization of Viper's VCG back-end [Parthasarathy et al. 2024] in §4.2.
+We have demonstrated in this section how CoreIVL's operational semantics helps us solve Challenge 2, by being general enough to capture the two predominant verification algorithms back-ends implemented in practice: our new formalization of symbolic execution in §4.1 and the preexisting formalization of Viper's VCG back-end [42] in §4.2.